vivekthangam/CheatSheet_Tutorial/system_design.md

 This Single-Page Interview Cheat Sheet is designed for the "final 10 minutes" before you walk into a technical interview.
 It condenses the most critical patterns, trade-offs, and system components into a high-density, scannable format.

-# ⚡ THE 10-MINUTE DESIGN PATTERN & SYSTEM DESIGN CHEAT SHEET
+# âš¡ THE 10-MINUTE DESIGN PATTERN & SYSTEM DESIGN CHEAT SHEET

-## 🎯 1.
+## ðŸŽ¯ 1.
 The "Big Three" Design Pillars

 | Category | High-Yield Pattern | Best Used For... |
 | :--- | :--- | :--- |